NHNUSA/smackjeeves_interview_test/README.md

 ### Additional Requirements
 * After the user clicks "Upload", update the UI to indicate when each image has finished uploading
 * Save each image uploaded to the server in the [/images/uploaded/](/images/uploaded/) directory
-* Store each image's title, description and locally stored filename as a record in the database
+* Store each image's title, description and stored path as a record in the database

 ## Starting Resources